Whatcha Unpackin?: Episode

-On the main stage, RuPaul welcome fellow judges Michelle Visage, Carson Kressley, and Ross Mathews, as well as guest judge Miley Cyrus.
+The contestants start to design their looks.
+Disguised as Barry Johnson ("BJ"), guest judge Miley Cyrus goes undercover be pretending to be a member of the crew in the Werk Room.
+Cyrus reveals herself and meets the contestants.
+On the main stage, RuPaul welcome fellow judges Michelle Visage, Carson Kressley, and Ross Mathews, as well as Cyrus.
 A'keria C. Davenport, Brooke Lynn Hytes, Plastique Tiara, and Vanessa Vanjie Mateo receive positive critiques, and Brooke Lynn Hytes wins the challenge.
 Kahanna Montrese, Mercedes Iman Diamond, Nina West, and Soju receive negative critiques, and Mercedes Iman Diamond and Nina West are deemed safe.
 Kahanna Montrese and Soju place in the bottom and face off in a lip-sync to "The Best of Both Worlds" (2006) by Cyrus.
 Kahanna Montrese wins the lip-sync and Soju is eliminated from the competition.